mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 ###
 - ConvFit, IqtFit, MSDFit and JumpFit now have a second mini-plot for the difference.
 The sample and calculated fit are found in the top mini-plot, the difference is found in the bottom mini-plot.
 - The function browser in each of the Fitting tabs (ConvFit, IqtFit, MSDFit, JumpFit) has been replaced with a new IndirectFitPropertyBrowser widget (which can be separated and embedded into the fit interfaces).
-- The IndirectFitPropertyBrowser widgets provides the following new functionality:
+- The IndirectFitPropertyBrowser widget provides the following additional functionality to the Indirect Fit Interfaces (MSDFit, IqtFit, ConvFit, JumpFit):
   - Ties can now be used to tie parameters between all functions and custom ties (involving mathematical expressions) are now available.
   - It is now possible to add constraints to parameters.
   - Any additional functions can be added from the library of available MANTID functions by right-clicking and selecting 'Add Function'.
   - Function setups can now be saved and re-loaded (Custom Setups).
-  - Right-clicking on function in the browser and selecting 'Help' will bring up the documentation of that function.
   - Functions can be copied and loaded from the clipboard.
+  - Right-clicking on any function in the browser and selecting 'Help' will open a window containing the documentation for that function.
+  - The guess can be plot in a separate window from the interface (automatically updates as the fit model is changed).

 Improved
 ########